kptdev/kpt/docs/design-docs/08-package-variant.md

 ### KRM Function Pipeline[^notimplemented]
 In the manual workflow, one of the ways we edit packages is by running KRM functions imperatively.
-PackageVariant offers a similar capability, by allowing the user to list a KRM function pipeline similar to the `Kptfile` mutators pipeline.
-By default, these KRM functions are not added to the `Kptfile` pipeline, but there is an option to do so.
+PackageVariant offers a similar capability, by allowing the user to add functions to the beginning of the downstream package `Kptfile` mutators pipeline.
+These functions will then execute before the functions present in the upstream pipeline.
+It is not exactly the same as running functions imperatively, because they will also be run in every subsequent execution of the downstream package function pipeline.
+But it can achieve the same goals.

-Creating a namespace and/or setting the namespace for a particular package is a very common operation.
-However, since namespace provisioning in a cluster is a privileged operation, the deployer of a package may not have the authority to provision a namespace.
-For this reason, upstream packages should not directly include `Namespace` resources if they want to be truly reusable.
+For example, consider an upstream package that includes a Namespace resource.
+In many organizations, the deployer of the workload may not have the permissions to provision cluster-scoped resources like Namespaces.
+This means that they would not be able to use this upstream package without removing the Namespace resource (assuming that they only have access to a pipeline that deploys with constrained permissions).
+By adding a function that removes Namespace resources, and a call to `set-namespace`, they can take advantage of the upstream package.

-The KRM function pipeline provides an easy mechanism for the deployer to set the namespace, or even to create one if their downstream package application pipeline allows it, as seen in *Figure 3*.[^setns]
+Similarly, the KRM function pipeline feature provides an easy mechanism for the deployer to create and set the namespace if their downstream package application pipeline allows it, as seen in *Figure 3*.[^setns]

 ![Figure 3: KRM Function](packagevariant-function.png)

 ### Configuration Injection[^pdc]
-Adding values to the package context, or executing functions with their configuration listed in the PackageVariant, works for values that are under control of the author of the PackageVariant resource.
+Adding values to the package context or functions to the pipeline works for configuration that is under the control of the creator of the PackageVariant resource.
 However, in more advanced use cases, we may need to specialize the package based upon other contextual information.
 This particularly comes into play when the user deploying the workload does not have direct control over the context in which it is being deployed.
 For example, one part of the organization may manage the infrastructure - that is, the cluster in which we are deploying the workload - and another part the actual workload.
 We would like to be able to pull in inputs specified by the infrastructure team automatically, based the cluster to which we are deploying the workload, or perhaps the region in which that cluster is deployed.

 To facilitate this, the package variant controller can "inject" configuration directly into the package.
 This means it will use information specific to this